kr55/ssis-cataloger-docs/index.md

 - **Export, import, or delete SSISDB items in bulk**: Whether you want to keep the backup of SSIS catalog items or migrate SSISDB items to a different network or domain, SCMW file export covers this.
 - **Inspect existing SSISDB for issues**: [Detect](https://azureops.org/articles/is-your-ssis-catalog-migration-ready/) critial issues in existing SSISDB before migration.
 - **Migrate catalog items to the same server**: Migrate SSIS Catalog items on the same SQL server but to different folders.
-- **Automate activities with the command-line utility**: With the command-line utility, we can automate routine migrations in a few clicks.
+- **Automate activities with the command-line utility**: With the command-line utility, you can automate routine migrations in a few clicks.
 The migration script can be integrated with any scheduler or CI-CD tool.
 - **Validate migrated projects automatically**: You can choose to validate all the migrated projects automatically after their migration.

 ## How It Works